Halolo/raspi-lcd-driver/README.md

 raspi-lcd-driver
 ================

-Driver for LCD connected to a Raspberry pi
+Driver for LCD connected to Raspberry pi's GPIO